wxvedev/fivem.net/README.md

 For some reason the captures came out low quality, meaning buttons, for example will look weird.

-Run on local to see properly.
+Run on local to see properly or [visit the page](https://fivem-web-redesign.vercel.app).